 Photographer: Jošt Gantar (Source: slovenia.info)

 3. Water sports

 Water sports are what the valley is best known for.
 Try rafting on Soča river or canyonning if you are more of an adrenaline junkie.
-There are many sport agencies in Soča Valley, but the closest to the festival is Maya.
+There are many sport agencies in Soča Valley, but the closest to the festival are Maya and Azimut Center.

 You will need half-day for these activities so we advise you to book an extra night or two before the festival!